The Grand National: 9 Things They Don’t Tell You About Horse Racing

 View this post on Instagram

 The owners of horses made to run in the Grand National often claim that they love these animals.
-But since they’re willing to subject them to all the abuse and suffering described above, it’s clear that what they truly love is money and glory.
+But since they’re willing to subject them to the abuse and suffering described above, it’s clear that what they truly love is money and glory.

 What You Can Do